 Elementary-level schools were the first group to be given the green light to reopen last fall if they obtained a waiver from the state.

-Clusters of schools that are reopened are most prominent in rural areas, such as northeast California and the Central Valley, as well as wealthier urban and suburban centers in Orange County, Marin and San Diego.
+Clusters of schools offering in-person instruction are concentrated in rural areas, such as northeast California and the Central Valley, as well as in more affluent urban and suburban communities in Orange County, Marin and San Diego.

-But across California, reopening schools remains a fraught debate.
-And whether teachers should be vaccinated before they enter their physical classrooms has become a flashpoint in the discussion.
+But across California, reopening schools remains a fraught are of debate, including whether teachers should be vaccinated before they enter their physical classrooms.
 The teachers’ union representing L.A.
 Unified has said employees should be vaccinated before they return, for example.
-But in many counties, it has been a struggle for teachers to get the vaccine largely due to lack of supply.
+But in many counties, it has been a challenge for teachers to get the vaccine largely due to a lack of supply.

 To get more reports like this one, click here to sign up for EdSource’s no-cost daily email on latest developments in education.